jbnunn/CARLADesktop/Step1-AWS.md

 ### CARLA Server (GPU)

+If you only wish to build a client to connect to a CARLA server, you can skip this step and continue on to **CARLA Client (CPU)**.

 * From the [EC2 console](https://console.aws.amazon.com/ec2/v2/), click the **Launch Instance** button, then click on the "AWS Marketplace" tab in the left navigation.
 * In the search box, search for "ubuntu deep learning", then click the **Select** button.